danth/stylix/modules/nixvim/README.md

 and
 [imported](https://github.com/nix-community/nixvim?tab=readme-ov-file#usage)
 into your user configuration.
-When configuring `stylix.targets.nixvim` options, ensure that you are configuring them in the same scope (NixOS, Home-Manager, Darwin) as you imported the Nixvim module.
+When configuring `stylix.targets.nixvim` options, ensure that you are configuring them in the same scope (NixOS, Home Manager, Darwin) as you imported the Nixvim module.